alexanderdna/VanityAddrGen/README.md

 The result will be the seed and a Nano address.
 Since Nano and Banano have the same architecture, you can use the seed for both coins.

+Disclaimer: running this application can be a CPU intensive task.
+By using this application, you agree that the author will not be held responsible should there be any loss or damages.

 ## Build

 This project uses .NET 5 and can be built with Visual Studio 2019.